Coaching

 SDSC Coach Framework

 Coaches play a very crucial role in sports excellence and helping our athletes to realise their sporting potentials.
-These individuals motivate, encourage and inspire our athletes and if without them, most athletes would fail to reach their full potential.
+These individuals motivate, encourage, inspire our athletes, and without them, most athletes would fail to reach their full potential.
 Coaching is therefore central to the development of sport at every level.
 A coach is also the athlete’s friend, mentor, competitor and sometimes, a pillar of strength as the athlete pushes himself to the limit and excels on the world sporting stage.

 Coaches help athletes prepare by looking into their physical, tactical, mental and technical development.
 Besides being the facilitator in the four areas, coaches need to look into fulfilling the following coaching roles: